 There's no "one size fits all" when it comes to Medicare.
-When you're shopping for coverage, it will help to compare your plan options to decide which combination is going to meet your health care and budget needs.
-Then, you can compare individual plans to get an even better idea of which plan(s) will be a good fit for you.
+When you're shopping for coverage, you want to make sure you have all of your bases covered.
+Make a list of what's important to you: prescription drugs, doctors, and your budget, for example.
+Then compare individual plans to get an even better idea of which plan(s) will be a good fit for you.

 [[state-start:null,AL,AK,AS,AZ,AR,CA,CO,DE,FL,GA,GU,HI,ID,IL,IN,IA,KS,KY,LA,ME,MD,MA,MI,MN,MS,MO,MT,MP,NE,NV,NH,NJ,NM,NY,NC,ND,OH,OK,OR,PA,PR,RI,SC,SD,TN,TX,UT,VT,VI,VA,WA,DC,WV,WI,WY]]Medicare Supplement Plans [[state-end]]

 Medicare Advantage plans have all the benefits of Medicare Part A (hospital coverage) and Medicare Part B (doctor coverage)—also known as Original Medicare.
 Many plans also include Part D prescription drug coverage and extra benefits not offered by Original Medicare.

 Maybe you're happy with Original Medicare.
 One thing it doesn't provide, though, is Part D prescription drug coverage.
 You may even want to consider getting extra benefits with a Medicare Advantage plan that includes Part D.